avaframe/AvaFrame/docs/moduleCom1DFA.rst

 ([Zw2000]_ [ZwKlSa2003]_).
 Assuming the avalanche is much longer and larger than thick, it is possible to integrate the governing equations over the thickness of the avalanche and operate some simplifications due to the shape of the avalanche.
-This leads, after some calculation steps described in details in Appendix :ref:`appendixCom1DFA:Governing Equations for the Dense Flow Avalanche` to:
+This leads, after some calculation steps described in details in Theory :ref:`theoryCom1DFA:Governing Equations for the Dense Flow Avalanche` to:

 .. math::
     \begin{aligned}